Fpadt/tgc/README.md

 This package is a toy package which leverages simulation using [Salabim](https://www.salabim.org/) to test multiple algorithms for scheduling electric vehicles (EV) in a charging facility.

 Next to the normal priority rules, e.g FIFO, SPT, EDD we also implemented OLP (OnLine Linear Programming) and RL (Reinforcement Learning).
-The latter is hpwever not available via this package.
+The latter is however not available via this package.

 ## OLP
 The idea of OLP originates from this paper: